P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

-Reformulation~\eqref{eq:main_disjunction_lifted} splits, or disaggregates, the constraint in the disjunction into $P$ parts. \begin{remark} If the same sum of functions ${\sum}_{i \in \mathcal{I}_s}h_{i,l}(x_i)$ up to a scaling factor appears in multiple disjuncts, then it can be represented by a single $\alpha$ variable across different disjuncts.
-Introducing unnecessary $\alpha$ variables can produce weaker relaxations: this is an observation familiar in the interval arithmetic and factorable programming literatures \cite{misener2014antigone,vigerske2018scip}.
-This paper assumes we introduce the fewest $\alpha$ variables, for the given variable partitioning.
-However, the resulting $P$-split formulation will still be correct for integer feasible solutions if additional $\alpha$ variables are used. \end{remark} By Assumption 2 (boundedness), we define bounds on the auxiliary variables
+Reformulation~\eqref{eq:main_disjunction_lifted} splits the constraint in the disjunction into $P$ parts. \begin{remark} If the same (or scaled) sum of functions ${\sum}_{i \in \mathcal{I}_s}h_{i,l}(x_i)$ factor appears in multiple disjuncts, then it can be constrained by a single $\alpha$ variable across those disjuncts.
+Introducing unnecessary $\alpha$ variables can produce weaker relaxations: this is an observation familiar in the interval arithmetic and factorable programming literature \cite{misener2014antigone,vigerske2018scip}.
+Assumption 3 states that we introduce the fewest $\alpha$ variables for the given variable partitioning. \end{remark} By Assumption 2 (boundedness), we define bounds on the auxiliary variables